 Look no further for an example than blog titles.
 A marketing blog post could be optimized for broad terms such as “digital marketing” or “social media,” but it could end up with lower rankings in relatively irrelevant searches.

-A company whose site contains the basic information may see some social media engagement, but not as much as a site that’s always posting new content.
+A company whose site contains the basic information may see some social media engagement, but not as much as a site that’s always posting new content or guest posting on other sites.
 When you implement content marketing, you always have something new to share, which increases the likelihood of shares and mentions on social media.

 Search engine ranking is impacted by the sites that link to you — not just how many sites, but how popular and influential those sites are.
 Other sites aren’t likely to link to a homepage or “About Us” page, but they are likely to link to a high-quality blog post, ebook, or infographic.

 As long as you produce optimized content that delivers valuable insights, you’ll motivate other sites to link to your pages.
 Not only will this increase your website’s rankings, but it will also improve your company’s brand authority.